-Ely and Soham CCTV cover the City Centre of Ely and the town centre of Soham.
+Ely and Soham CCTV covers the City Centre of Ely and the Town Centre of Soham.
 In addition it also covers the public car parks in both areas, the recreation areas in St Johns Road, Ely and Fountain Lane, Soham and also Ely Market Square.
 There are a total of 28 cameras in Ely and 7 in Soham.

 The control room is located at Ely Police station where all the cameras are recorded 24 hours a day, 365 days a year, with cameras monitored at peak periods by volunteers.